taliyos/Form2RoleBot/README.md

 ## Bot Permissions
 While on the *"Bot"* page (www.discordapp.com/developers) make sure to give the bot permission to *"Manage Nicknames"* if you want the bot change nicknames and *"Manage Roles"*.

+**Important** There was recently a change to Discord's bot permissions.
+In order for the bot to function, the option, "Server Members Intent", must be enabled.
+Without it, the bot can't retrieve the list of users on the server.

 ## Oddities and what to do
 If the bot doesn't do anything in the console when it should, press *enter* in the console.
 This occurs because console write outs are paused when text is highlighted.